smtilson/pp5-ml-dashboard/README.md

 ## References
 ### Influences

 * I want to thank Mo, my excellent mentor.
 He was very helpful in multiple ways.
-He helped me focus on attainable goals, addressed questions I had, and provided me with instructive examples such as [this project](https://github.com/jfpaliga/CVD-predictor?tab=readme-ov-file#technologies-used), which I used for inspiration and guidance in terms of structure.
+He helped me focus on attainable goals, addressed questions I had, and provided me with instructive examples.

+* [This project](https://github.com/jfpaliga/CVD-predictor?tab=readme-ov-file#technologies-used) was an inspirational guide.
+It helped with understanding the CRISP-DM framework as well as how to structure user stories for such a project.
+I did use it as an example of how to structure certain things.

 * I learned a lot doing the Churnometer walkthrough project.
 I borrowed some functions directly for the analysis of transformations and important features, this is mentioned in the notebooks and code.
+The methodology for many of the pipelines that I built was taken from this project.

 * I gained a lot from talking with my fellow students Tarek and Tariq.